ajhiggins421/RobotEventsVexVrcWorldRankings/readme.md

 VEX VRC Competition World Rankings
 ==================================

 This website contains world rankings for teams participating int 2022-2023 VEX VRC Robotics Spin-Up competition.

+A live demo is available at [vexvrcworldrankings.azurewebsites.net](https://vexvrcworldrankings.azurewebsites.net/).

 Teams are ranked based on their performance in tournaments throughout the year using a hybrid variation of ELO rating algorithm.